gwu-cs-advos/advos_book/doc/c05_security.md

 ## Mechanisms

+How should we design the refmon?

 Taxonomy

 - Confinement
 - Access control matrix
 - Mandatory vs. discretionary access control
+- Ambient authority, confused deputy, black/white list
+- Design tension: moving less secure fundamental systems toward security, or moving fundamentally more secure systems to more usability?
 - Information flow control

 - LSM "hooks" (what are "hooks"?) for reference monitor implementation